UCLan wants to reconnect with lost alumni ahead of celebratory event

 All UCLan graduates can access lifetime careers advice, get free business support, use the on-campus Library and access gym facilities at reduced prices.

-To get in touch with UCLan’s Alumni Team, email the team, visit the dedicated webpage or use #UCLanAlumni on social media.
+To get in touch with UCLan’s Alumni Team, email the team or use #UCLanAlumni on social media.